meet our team

 Maddie holds a BA in Modern Foreign Languages (French & Spanish) from the University of Bristol.

-Ruod Ariete is a Project Assistant for the Conference Team at Harm Reduction International.
+Martina Moreira is a Conference Assistant at Harm Reduction International.

-Ailish Brennan is a Consultant for the Conference Team at Harm Reduction International.
+Ailish Brennan is the Medical Lead for the Harm Reduction International Conference 2025 (HR25).

 Public Health and Social Policy Team